 For technology to make an immediate and lasting impact on your operation, it must be designed specifically for the people who will put it to work.
 Workers should not require weeks or even days of training to utilize a new tool to make improvements to their work flow.
 When advanced technology achieves this and is truly simple to set up and use, that skills gap is eliminated.

 To illustrate this, let’s look at material handling and the dreaded “long walks” to move materials.
 These functions are essential to the business, but relatively low value in terms of utilizing the talents of the workers.
-We have repeatedly heard from them that they hate doing this part of their job, because it’s beneath them intellectually, physically exhausting, and a waste of resources at an individual and company level.
+We have repeatedly heard from them that they hate doing this part of their job, because it’s beneath them intellectually, physically exhausting, and a waste of time and resources at an individual and company level.

 Mobile robots can take the burden off the worker.
-But if these robots require infrastructure changes or an engineer to set up and train workers, many small or mid-sized manufacturers often cannot afford the full cost required for the return they need.
+But if these robots require infrastructure changes or an engineer to set up and train workers, many small or mid-sized manufacturers cannot afford the full cost required for the return they need.

 An autonomous mobile robot like the Waypoint Vector or MAV3K™ that can be easily deployed in 15 minutes and easily reconfigured by the operators will enable workers to rid themselves of tedious cart pushing tasks…without downtime or intense training.
 They can get more done and focus on higher level operations.